hyosubkim/NESC_3505_textbook/syllabus.md

 ## Textbook
 We will be using an open-source textbook available for free on the Web:

 ## Hardware & Software
 Students are required to bring a laptop, chromebook or tablet to both lectures and tutorials.
 Students who do not own a laptop, chromebook, or tablet may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

 All other required software will be provided by the instructors.
 Students will learn to perform their analysis using the [Python programming language](https://www.python.org/).
-Worksheets and tutorial problem sets as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/) accessed via [Canvas](https://canvas.ubc.ca).
+Worksheets and tutorial problem sets will be done using [Jupyter Notebooks](http://jupyter.org/) accessed via [Canvas](https://canvas.ubc.ca).

 ## Prerequisites
 Completion of two of the following courses:
 - KIN 310
-- KIN 311
+- KIN 311 "Sensorimotor Control of Human Movement"
-- KIN 313
+- KIN 313 "Neuromuscular Integration of Human Movement"
-- KIN 316
+- KIN 316 "Biomechanical Properties of Tissues"
-- KIN 411
+- KIN 411 "Neuroanatomy of Human Movement"
-- KIN 419
+- KIN 419 "Laboratory Investigations in Neuromechanical Kinesiology"

 ***No prior programming experience is expected or required.***

 ## Learning Outcomes
-The course is designed to achieve the following primary goals:
+By the end of the course, you will be able to:

 - Write code in a high-level programming language (i.e., Python).
 - Process, visualize, and analyze data using some of the most powerful (and popular) tools in data science (e.g., pandas, NumPy, Jupyter).
+- Effectively visualize and present the results of your data analyses.
+- Apply your computing and data science skills towards working with and understanding neural and kinematic data.
 - Approach and solve novel problems in a logical, step-wise (algorithmic) manner.
-- Effectively visualize and present the results of your data analyses.
 - Leave the class well-prepared to advance your programming and data analysis skills, whether in advanced undergraduate or graduate courses (e.g., statistics, modeling, machine learning, etc.), academic research, or industry.

 ## Instructors
 **Professor**: [Hyosub Kim](ccmlab.org)
 **Email**: [hyosub.kim@ubc.ca](mailto:hyosub.kim@ubc.ca)
-**Office Hours**: TBD
+**Office Hours**: By appointment.

 **Teaching Assistant**: My very good TA
 **Email**: TBD